xuanyu233/CS543-F18-HW-Reflection/CS543_HW1_Reflection.md

 	unsigned int VAO;
 };
 ~~~

+`Drawable` is a base class.
+I can extend `Drawable` to create `DatModel` to represent our model from file, and also extend to create Fractal(Fern, GingerBreadMan).
+I chooses to do this way so I can simplify my code in Main.cpp.

 So, this model class has only a public Render() method except the constructor, this is a replacement for glDrawArrays, in my Main.cpp, whenever I call glDrawArrays, I use Render() instead;